psyraxaus/Prosim2GSX/memory-bank/progress.md

 ## Project Status
 The Prosim2GSX project is in a functional state with the core integration between Prosim A320 and GSX Pro working as expected.
 Recent simplifications to the loadsheet generation process have improved the reliability and maintainability of the application.
 By removing redundant custom weight and balance calculations and fully relying on Prosim's native loadsheet functionality, we've reduced complexity and potential points of failure in the code.
 The redundant variables and methods related to custom weight and balance calculations have been removed from GsxController.cs and ProsimController.cs, while keeping the enhanced error handling, server status checking, and retry logic in ProsimLoadsheetService.cs.

+The code review confirms that the implementation follows the architecture and patterns described in the documentation.
+The event aggregator pattern is properly implemented with thread-safe operations and proper subscription management.
+The flight phase state machine is implemented with clear transitions and state-specific handlers.
+The loadsheet generation process includes proper error handling, server status checking, and retry logic.
+The audio integration supports both Windows Core Audio and VoiceMeeter with a flexible configuration system.

 Prior to these simplifications, improvements to error handling for loadsheet generation and fixes for deboarding state handling have enhanced the reliability and robustness of the application.
 The implementation of server status checking, detailed HTTP status code interpretation, and better retry logic has significantly improved the diagnostics and recovery capabilities for loadsheet generation.
 The fixes to deboarding state handling have resolved an issue where deboarding was being called prematurely during departure.

 The user interface has been updated to a new Electronic Flight Bag (EFB) look, providing a more modern and intuitive interface for users.
 This UI redesign improves the visual appearance and usability of the application while maintaining all the existing functionality.
 The new EFB-style interface follows design patterns common in modern aviation applications, making the tool more familiar to pilots who use similar interfaces in their flight operations.